New Students

 About Our Classes

-- Peninsula Community Youth Orchestra is for children in grades 1-12.
+- Peninsula Community Youth Orchestra is for children in grades 1-8.
 Children entering the program should be able to read.
-More advanced high school students may instead prefer to join our parent organization, the Sequim Community Orchestra.
+High school students are likely ready for our parent organization, the Sequim Community Orchestra.

 - We offer group lessons for beginner, intermediate, and advanced learners of violin, viola, cello, or bass.